What To Bring To Camp - A Packing List

 Water Containers - Potable water is available at the site.
 Please limit it's use to drinking and cooking.
 Dishwashing water is provided at each meal.
 Drink regularly, especially in the heat.

 Light Sources - The main camp area will be lit at night with torches.
-Bring a flashlight, headlamp, candle lantern, or kerosene lamp for your own use.
+Bring a flashlight, headlamp - a red lens works best, candle lantern, or kerosene lamp for your own use.
 NOTE: Maintaining a romantic ambience can be infringed upon by electric and pressurized lanterns glaring in the night.
-Please outdoor lights low.
+Please keep outdoor lights low.

 Bedding - Once again, temperatures can vary wildly, so plan accordingly.
 A warm bag and extra blankets are a good idea.
 Get a good nights rest with a proper ground pad or cot.